porridgewithraisins/e2ee.js/README.md

 await monkey.setRemotePublicKey(await giraffe.exportPublicKey());
 await giraffe.setRemotePublicKey(await monkey.exportPublicKey());

-// now monkey will encrypt a file and send it to a server
+// now monkey will encrypt a file and stream it to a server

 const favoriteFood = new File(["banana"], "banana.txt", { type: "text/plain" });